Sarata: 20th century

 In 1917, the Moldovan Democratic Republic proclaimed its independence within the borders of Bessarabia, including the town of Sărata.

 After the Union of Bessarabia with Romania on 27 March 1918, the village of Sărata became part of Romania, in the Tatar-Bunar district of the Cetatea Albă county.
 Subsequently, through the reorganization of the county, the commune of Sărata (the new name of the locality) was included in the district Sărata, but did not have the role of a district center.
 At that time, the majority of the population was German, with larger communities of Jews and Ukrainians.
 In the 1930 census, it was found that of the 2,661 inhabitants of the village, 1,948 were Germans (73.21%), 316 Jews (11.88%), 173 Ukrainians (6.50%), 89 Russians (3.34%), 75 Romanians (2.82%), 38 Bulgarians (1.43%), 13 Poles, 3 Czechs, 2 Armenians, 1 Hungarian and 1 Serb.

 During the interwar period, a railway station, a state hospital, an orphanage and an old people's home operated here.
 There was also the "Iacob Staib" agricultural machinery factory.

 In 1924, the village of Sărata (24 km north of Tatarbunar) was not occupied by the Bolshevik insurgents who had launched the so-called Tatarbunar Uprising.
 Their rebellion was not supported by the Romanian peasants of Bessarabia and the German settlers.

 On the night of 15/16 September, the commander of the gendarmerie post in Achmanghit managed to flee to the village of Sărata, where he gathered a group of 40 ethnic German volunteers.
 On the morning of the 16th, the volunteers opened fire on the rebels led by Ivan Bejan and fought for several hours until the communists heard the army approaching and retreated to Tatarbunar.
 To quell the rebellion, the Romanian government sent artillery troops from the III Corps of the Romanian Army and a marine unit.
 The first military units from Cetatea Albă arrived in the area on the evening of 16 September 1924 and fought the rebels at the bridge between Tatarbunar and Achmanghit, shooting Ivan Bejan (Koltsov) dead.

 After the Soviet occupation of Bessarabia in the summer of 1940, covered by the Hitler-Stalin Pact, the approximately 1,600 Bessarabian-German local inhabitants joined the resettlement to the German Reich and German-occupied territories in the fall of 1940 under the slogan "Heim ins Reich".

+Until 18 July 2020, Sarata was the administrative center of Sarata Raion.
+The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Odesa Oblast to seven.
+The area of Sarata Raion was merged into Bilhorod-Dnistrovskyi Raion.

+Until 26 January 2024, Sarata was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Sarata became a rural settlement.